9 Tips To Manage Your Business Email Inbox

 If you need help setting this up, head here to see my blog post tutorial walking you through the steps.

 P.S.
-I also have a Welcome Packet template you can deliver to potential/new clients (get yours here).
+I also Welcome Packet Templates you can deliver to potential or new clients (get yours here).

 9. Beef up your professionalism.
 That means: